 Earlier this month, 120 children were presented with their certificates after successfully completing the four-week junior Park Rangers course, which covered topics such as orienteering, tree identification, mini beasts and pond dipping.

 The course, organised by North Devon Council’s Parks team, is so successful that it has been running for the past 14 years.
 The course aims to raise awareness about the importance of parks and how we can help look after them.
 As well as learning practical skills, the children are taught about wildlife, biodiversity and the natural environment.

-Executive Member for Parks, Leisure and Culture, Councillor Dick Jones, says: “The idea behind this scheme is to raise young people’s awareness of the importance of parks and why we need to protect them for future generations.
-It is also just as important to the Parks team that the children have lots of fun while they were learning.
-I’m told the children showed an enormous amount of enthusiasm and knowledge in all the activities they took part in.
-They are a credit to both their school and their community.”
+North Devon Council Leader, Councillor David Worden, says: “It’s great to see so many new Park Rangers.
+The idea behind this scheme is to raise young people’s awareness of the importance of parks and why we need to protect them for future generations.
+So it’s reassuring to know that we have another group of youngsters who will be looking after them.
+It is also very important to the Parks team that the children enjoy themselves and have lots of fun while they are learning.
+The children were very enthusiastic in all the activities they took part in and I would like to commend them all for being a credit to both their school and their community.”

 If you would like to get involved as a volunteer at Bicclescombe Park, there is a very active group on Facebook – contact the council’s Parks team on 01271 388308 for more information.